AUSAXS/AUSAXS/README.md

 Alternatively you can follow [compilation guide](https://github.com/AUSAXS/AUSAXS/wiki/Compilation-&-installation) to compile it yourself in just a few simple steps.

 # References
-Several articles documenting the methods used in this project are currently in various stages of development.
-The first, on the EM validation methods, is expected to be published soon.
-Direct links will be provided in this section once they are publically available.
+* Validation of electron-microscopy maps using solution small-angle X-ray scattering (doi: [10.1107/S2059798324005497](https://doi.org/10.1107/S2059798324005497))

+Two other articles documenting the SAXS fitter and rigidbody optimizer are currently under development.

 _This project is licenced under the GNU Lesser General Public Licence v3.0.
 Alternative licencing arrangements can be discussed upon request.
 Supported by grant 1026-00209B from the Independent Research Fund Denmark._